RuABraun/texterrors/README.md

 ## Command line

-The `-s` option will means there will be no detailed output.
+The `-s` option means there will be no detailed output.
 Below `ref` and `hyp` are files with the first field equalling the utterance ID.
 ```
 $ texterrors.py -isark -s ref hyp
 WER: 83.33 (ins 1, del 1, sub 3 / 6)